 Every step of the way Merlin made the wrong choice in how to deal with Morgana.

 If Merlin had not told her about her powers and allowed Gaius to make her think that they were merely hallucinations.
 It may have prevented her from feeling so paranoid until Morgause showed Arthur what really happened.
-Then obviously if Merlin had reacted accordingly there and allowed Arthur to kill Uther, then it would not have mattered afterwards.
-Morgana could have explored the full extent of her powers and would not have posed a threat to either Arthur or Merlin, as she would have still been their friends and have nothing to fear about being magic.
+Then obviously if Merlin had reacted accordingly, and allowed Arthur to kill Uther, it would not have mattered afterwards.
+Morgana could have explored the full extent of her powers and would not have posed a threat to either Arthur or Merlin.

 Morgana certainly would not have turned Merlin over to Uther at that point.
 She was his friend and had already shown sympathy to magic users before anyway.